jonlpersson/ed-latimore/site/_posts/2016-09-17-31-things-to-do-and-ways-to-be-a-better-man.md

 A wise man once remarked that these traits are all products of discipline and self-restraint.
 These traits also promote femininity, which motivates men to act more masculine.
 While different men are looking for different things at different times, I don’t think there is a man alive that is repulsed by anything on this list.

-### 10\.
+## 10\.
 Travel more

 ![better man want success in life are good relationships with people to see the world](/assets/images/posts/2016/how-to-become-a-better-man-ed-latimore.jpg "Stopping through the Mexican jungle while traveling the world.")

 ***[The single biggest motivator in the world is travel.](https://alyssawrites.com/what-motivates-you-to-travel/){: target="_blank" rel="noopener noreferrer"}***

-Nothing has made me want to be successful more than the freedom of being able to experience any place in the world any time I want to.
+Nothing has made me want to be successful more than the freedom of being able to experience any place in the world at any time I want to.

 In fact, when people ask me how to get motivated to be a better man, I tell them to take a trip somewhere.
 It doesn't need to be far, but it needs to be someplace new.